rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 That is, the combination of `A`'s and `B`'s changes have never been tested, until they are both merged.

-With a CI server I describe in this article, this problem is solved with "synchronous integration" where multiple integrations have to wait for each other.
+With a CI server I describe in this article, this problem is solved with the lock where multiple integrations have to wait for each other.

 If you choose to do "multistage integration", you still have this problem.
-But with my CI server it is a choice.
-A trade off that you can make.
+At leas for functionality only covered by the slow test suite.
+But then it's a choice you make.
+You decide if the trade off is worth it for you or not.

-## Why don't CI severs work like this?
+## Why don't tools for CI work like this?

 I have two speculations.

-First, if your team is committed to continuous integration, broken code on the main branch might not be too big a deal since everyone is committed to fixing it fast.
+First, if your team is committed to continuous integration, a broken main branch might not be too big a deal since everyone is committed to fixing it fast.

 Second, back in the day of using SVN (which was my fist version control system), branching was expensive.
-The default behavior was to do trunk based development.
-That is, push directly to the main branch.
+The default way to share changes was to push directly to the main branch.
 Having a CI tool do the actual integration was probably technically more difficult.
 However, now with Git, that is no longer true.

-Do you know why CI servers don't work like this?
+Do you know why tools for CI don't work like this?
 Please let me know.

 ## What about pull requests?